Dolphins GM Chris Grier Speaks Out on Playoff Challenges - Miami Dolphins

 Grier said our main goals are to win the AFC East, then a playoff game, and finally the Super Bowl.
 Every team aims for this, and it’s the same for us.

 As the Dolphins look ahead, Grier and McDaniel know there are challenges, but they both want the same things.
-Dolphins fans are excited to see the team do well not only in regular season games but also in the playoffs.
+Dolphins fans are excited to see the team do well in regular games and the playoffs.